 Electives

-Residents may purse a well-established elective or can design their own elective opportunity.
-Our residents have engaged in elective opportunities within global health, prehospital medicine (EMS, Med Flight, disaster medicine), ultrasound, teaching, critical care, anesthesia, burn, palliative care, sports medicine, as well as focused practice in social emergency medicine and advocacy.
+Electives may follow established tracks or be custom-designed.
+Common electives include global health, EMS and Med Flight, disaster medicine, ultrasound, teaching, critical care, anesthesia, burn, palliative care, sports medicine, and social emergency medicine and advocacy.

-“I love the ability to customize elective shifts during my EM months to fit my future goals of an EMS fellowship.” –Haley Taormina, MD, ’22 (Dr. Taormina went on to match into an ACGME accredited EMS fellowship after graduation.)
+“I love the ability to customize elective shifts during my EM months to fit around my personal career goals.” –Haley Taormina, MD, ’22

 “Intern year off-service rotations provide invaluable opportunities to translate EM experiences into new clinical environments and bring lessons learned from those environments back into the ED.
 I was surprised at how quickly I adapted to previously intimidating clinical scenarios, and how much I learned in a short time working under our incredible Emergency Medicine and off-service faculty and fellows.”